Cas-07/EdSquared_documentation/support.md

 ### Student-Specific Questions

 **Q: What data can I see as a student?**
-**A:** Students can see their own data, including grades, grade types (e.g., end-of-year exam, coursework), feedback, lesson reports, and homework added by their tutor.
+**A:** Students can see their own data, including grades, grade types, feedback, lesson reports, and homework added by their tutor.

 **Q: How do I add grades for my subjects?**
 **A:** Choose from a broad list of subjects before adding grades.
 You can input one grade per subject per day, and a new grade added on the same day will overwrite the previous one.